 Practical AI systems for small products.

-Newman AI Works helps shape prompts, local workflows, app prototypes, and launch pages into something useful enough to ship.
+Newman AI Works helps shape prompt specs, private model workflows, app prototypes, and launch pages into something useful enough to ship.

 The work is not to make AI feel magical.
 The work is to make the output dependable enough that a person can actually use it.